-- Some maintenance procedures require that the instrument be powered off and the power cable be unplugged. - Some maintenance procedures require that you disconnect the Ethernet cable to the network or host PC and turn off any attached peripherals. - Access only the user-serviceable components inside the enclosure as described in the procedure.
-Avoid contact with other components as they can be damaged or knocked out of alignment. - To prevent dust from collecting inside the instrument, keep the place access door and the maintenance door closed unless you are performing maintenance tasks. - Ensure that all components and access doors are closed before starting the instrument.
+- Some maintenance procedures require that the instrument be powered off and the power cable be unplugged. - Some maintenance procedures require that you disconnect the Ethernet cable to the network or host PC and turn off any attached peripherals. - Access only the user-serviceable components inside the instrument as described in this guide.
+Avoid contact with other components as they can be damaged or knocked out of alignment. - To prevent dust from collecting inside the instrument, keep the top door and the maintenance door closed (unless you are inserting labware or performing maintenance tasks). - Ensure that the top door and the maintenance door are closed before starting the instrument.